 Enjoy! - Today in Tokyo (who lives in Tokyo but grew up in

 Whew, not quite too late.
 Happy Birthday, Schubert!
-Today Beet plays one of your piano two-hand compositions with you.
+Today Beet plays one of your piano four-hand compositions with you.

 (Edit: Like a fool in a hurry, last night I posted this without sourcing the music.
 Oops, sorry!
 Musical score is a transcription of Schubert’s Ave Maria, transcribed by David Neyrolles. https://www.youtube.com/watch?v=NHSz7URU3p0 I picked this version because it was simple enough to draw fairly quickly.
 Any mistakes are very likely my own, as I am no master of reading sheet music.)